Reading

 Kylene Beers

-Our Impact
+Impact

 Our school leaders, including a dedicated RWI lead and separate English lead, monitor the provision of reading through learning walks in English, Phonics and Reading sessions.
 Our headteacher and teaching team monitor the impact of this provision through the analysis of end of year cohort data, Phonics Screening Check and end of Key Stage 1 and 2 Reading results.
 We also look at individual pupil progress throughout the year using on-going assessments.

 A fostering of reading for pleasure: As a Year 6 reader, transitioning into secondary school, we aspire that children are fluent, confident and able readers, who can access a range of texts for pleasure and enjoyment, as well as use their reading skills to unlock learning and all areas of the curriculum.
 We firmly believe that reading is the key to all learning and so the impact of our reading curriculum goes beyond the results of the statutory assessments.
+If you are interested in seeing our magnificent reading results, please refer to the data section of our website (they're pretty good too).

 We’ve been told by our older children in school, that listening to stories being read is the best part of their day!